The Oxford Comma (sometimes known as the Serial Comma or the Harvard Comma) causes a lot of debate and controversy in grammatical circles.

 He dreamt about his wife, Hillary Clinton and a duck.

-The term, Oxford Comma, comes from the practice of using this comma by printers, readers and editors at
+The term, Oxford Comma, comes from the practice of using this comma by printers, readers and editors at Oxford University Press.
+Some departments at OUP use the Oxford Comma, others do not.

 Generally speaking most American style guides recommend using the comma always; most British and Australian style guides do not suggest using the comma.